Salix-OS/docs.salixos.org/content/user/install-guest-additions-in-virtualbox-guest/_index.md

 ---
 title: "How to Install the Virtualbox Guest Additions in a Salix Guest"
-menutitle: "Install VirtualBox Guest Additions"
+linktitle: "Install VirtualBox Guest Additions"
 ---

 If you're running Salix inside a virtualbox VM, you'll find out that the